 According to Famous Birthdays, the England manager attended the popular London Enfield Grammar School.

 In case you don’t know, this is a boys’ school that was founded in 1558.
 More interestingly, the date the school was formed coincides with the Tudor period (22nd Aug 1485 – 24 Mar 1603).

 Approaching the teenage stage of his life, he began to attend Cheshunt School.
 Ryan Mason’s parents approved this secondary institution because it was very close (9.8 miles) to Tottenham’s academy training ground.

 Young Ryan Mason was very active in sports while at school.
-Did you know?… He was one of few students who won his school’s District hurdles champion.
+Did you know?… He was one of the few students who won his school’s District hurdles championship.

 Ryan Mason Football Story:

 The local boy from Enfield joined the Spurs academy at age eight in the year 1999.

 Ryan Mason was in the same class as Adam Smith and Andros Townsend.
 He was a year above the likes of Harry Kane and Steven Caulker.